Flazhed/Neo4JSPE/README.md

 ### Exercise 3 - Technical Comparison of an SQL and Graph Database

-This exercise compares two differnts database paradigms relational (mySQL) against graph database (Neo4j) in different search depths.
+This exercise compares two database paradigms relational database (mySQL) against graph database (Neo4j).
+We are going to conduct an experiment in each database performance in different search depths.

 The dataset consinsts of 500.000 nodes and some millions edges.